Moscow trials: Conspiracy and investigation

 In July 1936, Zinoviev and Kamenev were brought to Moscow from an unspecified prison.
-They were interrogated and denied being part of any Trotsky-led conspiracy.
+When interrogated they denied being part of any Trotsky-led conspiracy.
 Yezhov appealed to Zinoviev's and Kamenev's devotion to the Soviet Union as old Bolsheviks and advised them that Trotsky was fomenting anti-Soviet sentiment amongst the proletariat in the world.
 Throughout spring and summer of 1936 the investigators were requesting from the arrested "to lay down arms in front of the party" exerting a continuous pressure on them.
 Furthermore, this loss of support, in the event of a war with Germany or Japan, could have disastrous ramifications for the Soviet Union.
 To Kamenev specifically, Yezhov showed him evidence that his son was subject to an investigation that could result in his son's execution.

 According to one witness, at the beginning of the summer the central heating was turned on in Zinoviev's and Kamenev's cells.
-This was very unpleasant for both prisoners but particularly Zinoviev who was asthmatic and couldn't tolerate the artificially increased temperatures.
-Finally the exhausted prisoners agreed to a deal with Stalin who promised them, on the behalf of Politburo, their lives in exchange for participation in the anti-Trotskyist spectacle.
+This was very unpleasant for both prisoners but particularly for Zinoviev, who was asthmatic and could not tolerate the artificially increased temperatures.

+Finally the exhausted prisoners agreed to a deal with Stalin who promised them, on behalf of the Politburo, their lives in exchange for participation.
 Kamenev and Zinoviev agreed to confess on condition that they receive a direct guarantee from the entire Politburo that their lives and those of their families and followers would be spared.
 When they were taken to the supposed Politburo meeting, they were met by only Stalin and Kliment Voroshilov.
 Stalin explained that they were the "commission" authorized by the Politburo, and Stalin agreed to their conditions in order to gain their desired confessions.
-After that the future defendants were given some medical treatment and food.
+After that the future defendants were given some medical treatment.